STEP Frequently Asked Questions (FAQ)

 We strongly suggest students not to work during STEP.
 The program is academic in nature and demands much attention.
 Taking on more commitments would present a challenge for students.
 Over the course of the program students will be connected to potential on-campus employers for the school year.

-tuition for summer classes (up to four credits after meeting with your academic advisor)
+- tuition for summer classes (up to three credits after meeting with your academic adviser)

 Students will be responsible for some meals, transportation, and personal expenses while attending STEP.